When you're allocating your wedding budget, wedding catering prices will be a big part of your overall spend.

 What Can Affect Your Wedding Catering Price?

-Wedding catering is almost always calculated as a per-head price.
+Wedding catering prices are almost always calculated as a per-head price.
 That means that if you're looking to cut costs, one of the easiest ways is to have a smaller guest list.

 The advantage of having a more intimate wedding is that you can indulge your guests more within your budget.

 However, if a mid-size or larger wedding is on the cards, a good caterer will be able to work with you to create a fabulous wedding breakfast.
-Just make sure you avoid guest-list-creep - adding guests along the way can really increase costs.
-If you do end up adding people to your list, make sure you update your budget accordingly.
+Just make sure you avoid guest-list-creep - adding guests along the way can really increase wedding catering costs.
+If you do end up adding people to your list, make sure you update your wedding budget tracker accordingly.

-Couples are often advised to cut catering costs by opting for a buffet rather than seated dining.
+Couples are often advised to cut wedding catering prices by opting for a buffet rather than seated dining.